 The CABF was formerly known as the Atlantic Baptist Fellowship for more than 40 years.
 Because of the great affection for the ABF, many will continue to refer to it as that.
 The ABF was formed in 1971 by members of the United Baptist Convention of the Atlantic Provinces, who wanted to witness to historic Baptist principles of freedom and to continue involvement with non-Baptist communions in joint worship, social action and ecumenical discussions.

-Sping 2016 Rushton Lecture and Luncheon - June 4
+2016 Rushton Lecture and Luncheon - A Wrap-up

-Articles by Regg Dunn, a former minister of First Baptist Church Amherst and Frank Sinnott who held pastorates throughout the maritimes discuss their beliefs about what it is to be Baptist.
+Regg Dunn a former minister of First Baptist Church Amherst and Frank Sinnott who held pastorates throughout the maritimes discuss their beliefs about what it is to be Baptist.
 The articles were written several years ago, but well express the essence of our Baptist beliefs and freedoms.
 To view the articles, click on their names.

 Visit our Facebook page or click on the Facebook icon at the top of this page.
 Dont' forget to "like" us.

-First Baptist Church, Brantford, Ontario at their Fall Business meeting voted unanimously to join the CABF.
+At the recent Rushton Lecture and Luncheon, First Baptist Church, Brantford, Ontario, was received as a member of the CABF.
+The joining of our first member church outside of the Atlantic Provinces was an historic occasion.
 The minister of the church is the Reverend Deborah Dempsey.
 The Church's website is found here.

 On May 22, 10 young people were baptized by Rev. Dave Ogilvie at the Port Williams United Baptist Church.
 The baptism was the culmination of a multi-week program developed by Dave called "Pathways."
 (More on this in a future edition of the Bulletin.)
 One aspect of the program was that each member of the class choose a mentor from the congregation to accompany him or her through the process.